-Disability Rates: Refer to June 30, 2019 Miscellaneous Members - 40% of disabled Miscellaneous Actuarial Experience Study members would receive a duty disability, and 60% will be assumed to receive a non-duty disability.
+Disability Rates: Refer to June 30, 2022 Actuarial Experience Study Miscellaneous Members - 50% of disabled Miscellaneous members would receive a duty disability, and 50% will be assumed to receive a non-duty disability.
 Safety Members - 90% of disabled Safety members would receive a duty disability, and 10% will be assumed to receive a non-duty disability.
-Average Entry Ages: Miscellaneous Members - 35 Safety Members - 29 Percentage of Members Married Male Members - 80% at Retirement: Female Members - 55% Retirement Age for Deferred Vested Members: Miscellaneous Members - 59 Safety Members - 52 Actuarial Value of Assets: The fair value of assets less unrecognized returns in each of the last seven years.
+Average Entry Ages: Miscellaneous Members - 35 Safety Members - 29 Percentage of Members Male Members - 80% Married at Retirement: Female Members - 60%, increased from 55% Retirement Age for Miscellaneous Members - 59 Deferred Vested Members: Safety Members - 52 Percentage Eligible for Reciprocal Benefits: Miscellaneous Members - 25%, decreased from 30% Safety Members - 35%, decreased from 40% Actuarial Value of Assets: The fair value of assets less unrecognized returns in each of the last six years.
 Unrecognized return is equal to the difference between actual and expected returns on a fair value basis and is recognized over a seven-year period.
-The Actuarial Value of Assets (AVA) is limited by a 30% corridor; the AVA cannot be less than 70% of the fair value of assets, nor greater than 130% of the fair value of assets.
-Valuation Value of Assets: Actuarial value of assets reduced by the value of non- valuation reserves and designations.
+The deferred return is further adjusted, if necessary, so that the actuarial value of assets will stay within 30% of the fair value of assets.
+Valuation Value of Assets: Actuarial value of assets reduced by the value of non-valuation reserves and designations.
 Actuarial Cost Method: Entry Age Actuarial Cost Method.
 Entry Age is the age on the valuation date minus years of service.
 Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are based on costs allocated as a level percentage of compensation.
 Amortization Policy: The balance of the UAAL as of June 30, 2012 shall be amortized separately from any future changes in UAAL over a period of 23 years as of June 30, 2012.
 Any new UAAL as a result of actuarial gains or losses identified in the annual valuation as of June 30 will be amortized over a period of 20 years.
 Any new UAAL as a result of changes in actuarial assumptions or methods will be amortized over a period of 20 years.
 The change in UAAL as a result of any Plan amendments will be amortized over a period of 15 years and the change in UAAL resulting from retirement incentive programs will be amortized over a period of up to 5 years.
-Changes in Actuarial Assumptions: None
+Changes in Actuarial Assumptions: None. ·